k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 #### Flask Server

 This component receives the different requests/forms from the previous two components and calls the necessary python scripts/methods required to process those requests.
-Its main functions are to trigger load, stop tests, update the config.env file, update the project, and upload csv test file lists files to the appropriate locations.
+Its main functions are to trigger load, stop tests, update the config.env file, update the project, and upload csv test file lists to the appropriate locations.
 All of these tasks are performed depending on input received from the front end UI buttons and forms.

 ## Programmer's Guide to Project Components

 This section will list the various components associated with the UI/Flask server, as well as notes how each part operates.
 It details each piece of this project and gives tips on how it can be extended/modified to suit end user needs.
 It assumes the programmer has basic knowledge of both Angular and Python.
-It is meant to be used as a reference manual along with the code.
+It is meant to be used as a reference along with the code base.

 ### Angular UI